 Bleeding hearts will do well in shade or partial shade and are among the first plants to bloom in the spring.
 They like to be well-watered, but will not do well if left soggy, so make sure to put them in a well-drained spot.
 The plants may die back in the mid summer heat, so try to plant them next to something like hostas which will help hide the gap in your shade garden.

 Beautify your Shady Garden Try these plants to spruce up the shady spots in your garden.
 With a little care, you should have a spectacular garden to show off.
 Try to mix the bloom times of each segment of your garden so that you will have beauty all season long.

-Used search terms for this page:shade flowers FLOWERS FOR SHADE tall shade flowers tall flowers for shade flowers for shady areas spring shade flowers fall shade flowers fall flowers for shade flowers that like shade flowers shade flowers for the shade list of shade flowers best shade flowers shadeflowers shady flowers spring flowers for shade best perennials for shade
+Used search terms for this page:shade flowers FLOWERS FOR SHADE tall shade flowers tall flowers for shade flowers for shady areas spring shade flowers fall shade flowers fall flowers for shade flowers that like shade flowers shade flowers for the shade list of shade flowers shady flowers best shade flowers shadeflowers spring flowers for shade

 Posted in flowergardening